Laser Optics

 - Laser mirrors are often used for constructing laser resonators.
 Most of them are highly reflecting dielectric mirrors, while others have some partial transmissivity for use as output couplers.
 Dichroic mirrors are often used for injecting pump light into a laser resonator.
 For ultrafast lasers, one often requires dispersive mirrors.

-- Lenses are not used much in laser resonators; focusing or defocusing is more often done with curved mirrors in order to minimize propagation losses and parasitic reflections.
+- Lenses are not used much in laser resonators; focusing or defocusing is more often done with curved mirrors to minimize propagation losses and parasitic reflections.

 - Prisms are more often used outside lasers, but sometimes also inside, particularly for dispersion compensation in ultrafast lasers.